cjolowicz/blog/content/posts/hypermodern-python-project.md

 your initial package into it.
 It also created a so-called *lock file*, named `poetry.lock`.
 You will learn more about this file in the next section.

-Let's run a Python session inside the new virtualenv:
+Let's run a Python session inside the new virtual environment:

 ```python
 $ poetry run python